A converted loft with an outbuilding, a garden and a lot

 The first floor

-Accessible from the main staircase, it features a long hallway with built-in cupboards and painted parquet floors, which provides access, on either end, to a large bedroom located under the eaves.
+Accessible from the main staircase, it features a long hallway with built-in cupboards and painted parquet floors, which provides access, on either end, two bedrooms located under the eaves.
 Each comes with its own bathroom, while an independent studio is only accessible from the loft’s entrance hall via a separate staircase.
 Featuring a large living room, which includes a sleeping area, this studio also comes with a small kitchen as well as a bathroom.

 The Outbuilding

-Facing the loft, a brick and wood building, of approximately 200 m², includes office spaces, while its ground floor has been divided into a garage, a foyer with a staircase, an office accessible for people with reduced mobility, a lavatory as well as two spaces, which are currently unused.
+Facing the loft, a brick and wood building, of approximately 200 m², contains professional office spaces, while its ground floor includes a garage, a foyer with a staircase, an office accessible for people with reduced mobility, a lavatory as well as two spaces, which are currently unused.
 Upstairs, a landing provides access to two rooms, which could be transformed into waiting rooms or two large offices, whereas, an additional parking space is located in front of the building.

 The Garden